MarkStreek/Bioinf-Status-Page/Report/material_and_methods.md

 Each workstation card is a block that colours red of green based on the status of the computer.
 For more statistics of a computer the "Show status" button can be pressed and a model is created with several parameters and a load graph.
+The graph shows the work load in percentages of the last ten minutes; i.e. every minute a load is visualized as a point and a line connects all the dots over the ten-minute range.

+The module "chart.js" is used for the visualization and is added in "index.html" with the same logic as normal JS scripts.
+The actual graph is created in "request.js" in the "createGraph" function.

 Above the workstation cards a plain is filled with computer suggestions.
 A suggestion card is clickable and will start a scroll event to the workstation card.